INSRapperswil/Antimony/README.md

 ## How to Start

-There exist two different builds of Antimony right now; the online version and the offline version.
+There exist two different builds of Antimony right now; the online build and the offline build.

-### The Offline Version
+### The Offline Build

-The offline version can be deployed standalone.
-It only provides editor functionality and does not support the deployment or management of Containerlab instances.
+The offline build can be deployed standalone.
+It only provides topology editor functionality and does not support the deployment or management of Containerlab instances.

 It is served on `localhost:8100` by default.
 This can be changed in `./start.js`.